chrisgrounds/random-name-generator/README.md

 # RandomNameGenerator

-This is a random name generator written in Haskell, available at: https://whispering-shore-20690.herokuapp.com/
+This is a random name generator written in Haskell, available at: https://whispering-shore-20690.herokuapp.com/.
+This heroku instance uses the [Heroku Buildpack Stack](https://github.com/mfine/heroku-buildpack-stack.git) as the deploy script.

 ## Contributing